antstorm/proposals/ruby/phase-1.md

 reserve a thread on a thread pool before polling to ensure there's capacity for processing a task.

-To support multiple processes we'll have a `Temporal::Crew` class that run a given worker across a defined number of forked processed.
+To support multiple processes we'll have a `Temporal::Crew` class that run a given worker across a defined number of forked processes.
 The parent process will then monitor child processes restarting misbehaving and dead ones.

 ```ruby